Sarahlash92/Sarahlash92/README.md

 -->

 Former architect turned full stack developer, because designing buildings was too Static for me.
-I'm passionate about creating dynamic web applications that are both functional and visually stunning.
+I'm passionate about creating dynamic web applications that are both functional and visually pleasing.

 ## Skills